Voyant-Photonics/voyant-sdk/README.md

 ### Clone this repository

-Either way, you must start with cloning this repository:
+You should start with cloning this repository:

 ```bash
 git clone https://github.com/Voyant-Photonics/voyant-sdk.git